-- The history of the Holocaust told by Survivors, permanent exhibition at the Montreal Holocaust Museum
+- To Learn, To Feel, To Remember, To Act, permanent exhibition at the Montreal Holocaust Museum

 - Museum of Jewish Montreal

-The conferences, workshops and guided testimonies will be offered in French and English.
-Simultaneous translation services will be available at the conferences.
+The presentations, workshops and guided visits will be offered in French and English.
+Simultaneous translation services will be available at the presentations.

 The seminar will take place over the course of three days between Wednesday, June 27 and Friday, June 29, 2018.
 The details of the schedule will be confirmed shortly.

-The seminar registration fee costs $150 (CAD) and includes 2 lunches and 1 cocktail dinner.
+The seminar registration fee is $150 (CAD) and includes 2 lunches and 1 cocktail dinner.
 This cost is not covered by the scholarship.
 It will be billed once candidates have been chosen.

-Scholarship for accommodation and transportation are available to qualifying candidates.
-Applications will be reviewed by the Montreal Holocaust Museum.
+Scholarships for accommodation and transportation are available to qualified candidates.
+We expect that these costs will be covered for most participants.
+Applications must be sent in by April 15 and will be reviewed by the Montreal Holocaust Museum.